RobinUS2/teecp/README.md

 It relies on the promiscuous mode ethernet sniffing mode which is also used by tools like [WireShark](https://www.wireshark.org/), [WinPcap](https://www.winpcap.org/), etc.

+It is built around Google's [gopacket](https://github.com/google/gopacket) library and written in GoLang.

 < Diagram here >

 ## Related projects